It is our pleasure to announce that VERN' University has participated in the Erasmus&Erasmus+ Programme since the academic year 2011/12!

 Language requirements: B2 English level is recommended for studies in English.

 Health Insurance: All students need to bring European health insurance card or they can have a private/travel health insurance that is valid during the entire period of study in Croatia.

 All incoming students and staff have the opportunity to study Croatian language at the Croaticum center - Croatian language course for foreigners at the Faculty of Humanities and Social Sciences.
 Interested applicants should contact the Croaticum center.
 More information is available here.

-The Erasmus Programme gives our partner universities’ staff, both teaching and non-teaching, the opportunity to spend a short period of time teaching or working at VERN' University of Applied Sciences.
+The Erasmus Programme gives our partner universities’ staff, both teaching and non-teaching, the opportunity to spend a short period of time teaching or working at VERN' University.

 The main objectives of Erasmus Staff Mobility are:

 For all activates: 2 days to 2 months - the minimum 2 days must be consecutive.
 In all cases, a teaching activity has to comprise a minimum of 8 hours of teaching per week (or any shorter period of stay).
 If the mobility lasts longer than one week, the minimum number of teaching hours for an incomplete week should be proportional to the duration of that week.